rlridenour/jekyll-blog/_posts/2015-06-19-to-america.md

 Nine people were shot in a historic Charleston, South Carolina, this week, and the evidence points to it being a racist hate-crime.
 So, 144 years and 1 day after his birth, we are reminded that some things, unfortunately have not changed.

-from *Fifty Years & Other Poems* (1917)

 **To America**

-How would you have us, as we are?
+> How would you have us, as we are?
-Or sinking 'neath the load we bear?
+> Or sinking 'neath the load we bear?
-Our eyes fixed forward on a star?
+> Our eyes fixed forward on a star?
-Or gazing empty at despair?
+> Or gazing empty at despair?
+>

-Rising or falling?
+> Rising or falling?
 Men or things?
-With dragging pace or footsteps fleet?
+> With dragging pace or footsteps fleet?
-Strong, willing sinews in your wings?
+> Strong, willing sinews in your wings?
-Or tightening chains about your feet?
+> Or tightening chains about your feet?

+From *Fifty Years & Other Poems* (1917)